nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User decides to add a new log to a specific friend.
-2. User keys in necessary details with the one-line command
+2. User keys in necessary details.
-3. Amigos displays the friend and the specific log, and clears the input
+3. Amigos adds the log to the friend.

     Use case ends.

 **Extensions**

 * 2a.
-Amigos finds no friend with the given name.
+Amigos finds no friend with the given name or index.
   * 2a1.
-Amigos clears the input, and requests user to check input and reenter.
+Amigos requests user to check input and reenter.
   * 2a2.
 User corrects command, and keys in edited command.

   Use case resumes at step 3.

 * 2b.
-Amigos detects that user has requested for a pop-up window in the command.
+Amigos detects that an invalid format of the command has been keyed in.
   * 2b1.
-Amigos creates a separate window, allowing for long-form text to be keyed in.
+Amigos clears the input and prompts the user with potential corrections, and requests for input.
   * 2b2.
-User keys in long form text into pop-up window, with first line as title.
-  * 2b3.
-User confirms entry, closing the window.

-  Use case resumes at step 3.

-* 2d.
-Amigos detects that an invalid format of the command has been keyed in.
-  * 2d1.
-Amigos clears the input and prompts the user with potential corrections, and requests for input.
-  * 2d2.
 User corrects command, and keys in edited command.

   Use case resumes at step 3.